PoliticalGraveyard.com

 See also Wikipedia article — NNDB dossier — Find-A-Grave memorial

 Martin Connor (b.
 1945) — of Brooklyn, Kings County, N.Y.
 Born in Trenton, Mercer County, N.J., March 3, 1945.
 Democrat.
-Lawyer; member of New York state senate 25th District, 1978-; defeated in primary, 2008; delegate to Democratic National Convention from New York, 1996, 2000; Presidential Elector for New York, 1996, 2000.
+Lawyer; member of New York state senate 25th District, 1978-; defeated in primary, 2008; delegate to Democratic National Convention from New York, 1996, 2000; candidate for Presidential Elector for New York.
 Catholic.
 Member, Pi Gamma Mu; American Bar Association.
 Still living as of 2008.

 Albert Conway (1889-1969) — of Brooklyn, Kings County, N.Y.
 Born in Brooklyn, Kings County, N.Y., April 3, 1889.
-Son of Joseph P. Conway and Jane Lucille (Flanagan) Conway.
 Democrat.
 Lawyer; alternate delegate to Democratic National Convention from New York, 1928; candidate for New York state attorney general, 1928; county judge in New York, 1930-31; Justice of New York Supreme Court 2nd District, 1931-40; Justice of the Appellate Division of the New York Supreme Court, 1937-39; judge of New York Court of Appeals, 1940; appointed 1940; chief judge of New York Court of Appeals, 1954-59.
 Catholic.
 Member, American Bar Association; Delta Theta Phi.
 Died, in Methodist Hospital, Brooklyn, Kings County, N.Y., May 18, 1969 (age 80 years, 45 days).
 Burial location unknown.

 John J. Cooney (b.
 1888) — of Brooklyn, Kings County, N.Y.
 Born in Brooklyn, Kings County, N.Y., August 7, 1888.
 Democrat.
 Cable inspector; member of New York state assembly from Kings County 5th District, 1926-34; defeated, 1924.
 Catholic.
 Member, Knights of Columbus; Modern Woodmen of America.
 Burial location unknown.

-Lawrence E. Corbett, Jr. (b.
+Lawrence E. Corbett Jr. (b.
 1921) — of Fort Edward, Washington County, N.Y.
 Born in Fort Edward, Washington County, N.Y., May 11, 1921.
 Served in the U.S. Navy during World War II; lawyer; member of New York state assembly, 1963-72 (Washington County 1963-65, 115th District 1966, 107th District 1967-72).
 Catholic.
 Member, American Judicature Society; Knights of Columbus; Lions.
-Still living as of 1972.
+Presumed deceased.
+Burial location unknown.

 Relatives: Married to Joan V. Burns.

 Edward T. Corcoran (c.1894-1937) — of Forest Hills, Queens, Queens County, N.Y.
 Born in Mechanicville, Saratoga County, N.Y., about 1894.
-Son of Dominic Corcoran.
 Democrat.
 Served in the U.S. Army during World War I; lawyer; elected delegate to New York state constitutional convention 2nd District 1937, but died before taking office.
 Catholic.
 Irish ancestry.
 Member, Knights of Columbus; Friendly Sons of St. Patrick; American Legion; Elks; Catholic Lawyers Guild.
 Died, in Rockefeller Institute hospital, Manhattan, New York County, N.Y., November 25, 1937 (age about 43 years).
 Burial location unknown.

-Relatives: Married to Margaret M. McCosker.
+Relatives: Son of Dominic Corcoran; married to Margaret M. McCosker.

 James A. Corcoran — of Brooklyn, Kings County, N.Y.
 Democrat.
 Real estate and insurance business; member of New York state assembly from Kings County 22nd District, 1940-43; member of New York state senate, 1944-46 (9th District 1944, 10th District 1945-46); defeated, 1946.
 Catholic.
 Member, Knights of Columbus.
 Burial location unknown.